 In some scenarios installation of wires is not always possible, this may be for a number of reasons such as to the nature of the building, does not lend to the noise and disruption of running cables, or it could be due to the premises construction, i.e. the presence of asbestos.
 In this situation wireless detection is used, we off systems which are fully wireless (radio) or a mixture of wired and wireless devices (Hybrid System).

 Below are sample of the types of detection systems / sensors which may be used to support the above;

 - Point detection (smoke detectors [photoelectric or ionisation], heat detectors, multi detectors [combination of heat and optical])

 - Beam Detection

 - Linear heat cable

 - Gas suppression systems

-As a BAFE SP203-1 accredited service provider we ensure the fire system meets your needs and requirements, whether this is for the purpose of life safety or property protection our highly skilled team of designers, installers and maintenance engineers will ensure your system is second to none.
+As a BAFE SP203-1 accredited service provider we ensure the fire system meets your needs and requirements, whether this is for the purpose of life safety or property protection, our highly skilled team of designers, installers and maintenance engineers based in Cardiff, covering All of Wales and the Southwest will ensure your system is second to none.